-- Your tuition pays for breakfast Monday and Tuesday mornings, catered lunches on Monday and Tuesday and buffet dinners Sunday and Monday nights at the Holiday Inn.
+- Your tuition pays for breakfast Monday and Tuesday mornings, catered lunches on Monday and Tuesday and dinners Sunday and Monday nights at the Holiday Inn.
 Aside from these main meals, you can bring snacks of your own to keep in your hotel room.
-During the bowling party, there will be opportunity to purchase snacks or get quarters for arcade games, pool or darts on Sunday night.
+During the bowling party, there will be an opportunity to purchase snacks or get quarters for arcade games, pool or darts on Sunday night.
 If you’re interested in grabbing some Wildcat gear while you’re in the union, you might want to bring cash for that.
 You do not have to bring cash to camp, but having $15-$30 in spending cash will allow you to purchase snacks and/or K-State gear while at K-State!

 What if I have to arrive late or early to camp?

 - If you have to arrive after 1 p.m. on Sunday, please contact the workshop director, Daren Lee Lewis — [email protected].
 We will make arrangements for you to drop your luggage off at the hotel and have a camp counselor available to escort you to catch up to the group.

 - If you have to arrive before 12 p.m. on Sunday, you can let the workshop director know and wait in the lobby area of the hotel until registration begins.

 - The Flint Hills Publications Workshop ends around 3:30 p.m. on Tuesday, July 19.
 If you need to leave the camp early, you must bring a letter from a parent specifying when you will leave and who will pick you up.
 Give this letter to the workshop director at registration.